 How his son followed: Ken Griffey Jr. also had a long career, playing 22 seasons in the big leagues, including 13 with the Seattle Mariners and nine with Cincinnati.
 Griffey Jr. was elected to the Baseball Hall of Fame in 2016 after a stellar career.
 He is seventh all time with 630 career home runs, was a 13-time All-Star and won 10 Gold Gloves for his play in center field.
 He was the American League MVP in 1997 and led the AL in home runs four times during his career.
 In 1990, Griffey Sr. and Griffey Jr., both playing for the Mariners, made history when they became the first father-son duo to hit back-to-back home runs in a game.

 Bobby Bonds/Barry Bonds

 How his son followed: Barry Bonds played 22 seasons, mostly with the Giants, and was a seven-time National League MVP.
-Bonds holds the record for most career home runs, with 762, and for most home runs in a single season, with 73.
+Bonds holds the records for most career home runs, with 762, and most home runs in a season, with 73.
 He was a 14-time All-Star, 12-time Silver Slugger Award winner and eight-time Gold Glove Award winner.
 Bonds tied his father for the most seasons with 30 home runs and 30 stolen bases, with five.
-He also holds the MLB records for most walks (2,558) and intentional walks (688) during his career.
+He holds the MLB records for walks (2,558) and intentional walks (688) in a career.